Icon of the Seas Prices: What 37,000 Tracked Fares Reveal in 2026

 Icon commands a premium.
 As the world's largest cruise ship at 248,663 gross tons, Royal Caribbean prices it above the rest of their fleet.

-Here's what fares actually look like based on our tracking data (for context on how these compare to the broader market, see our average cruise prices breakdown):
+Here's the Icon of the Seas cabin prices and room prices you should actually budget, based on our tracking data (for context on how these compare to the broader market, see our average cruise prices breakdown):

 A note on suite pricing: These figures exclude specialty inventory like the Ultimate Family Suite, which can run $1,500/night or more.
 Those outliers skew averages and don't reflect what most suite shoppers actually pay.